mrpowers-io/jodie/README.md

 +----+----+
 ```

-Here's the error you'll get: ""
+Here's the error you'll get: "The base Delta table has these columns List(col1, col4), but these columns are required List(col1, col2)"

 ### Latest Version of Delta Table